Before I begin…a huge favor:

 After the next set of lights go left onto THORPE RD.

-It is located inside a building on the left side called “GORSE MILL STUDIOS” at 31 Thorpe Road.
+It is located inside a building on the left side called “GORSE MILL STUDIOS”.

 Are you ready?

 How far is 100 feet?
 Well, a football field is 300 feet.
-One third of that?
+So, one third of that?